gamerjamer43/Boron/README.md

   ```

 - **Line Breaks and Semicolons:**
-  Newlines (EOL) and semicolons can be used to separate statements.
+  Newlines (EOL) can be used to separate statements.
+Will be adding semicolon soon but it's unnecessary for right now.

 ---